Stealin Horses

 About Kiya

-Kiya Heartwood ( Stealin Horses, Wishing Chair ) is a minister and an award-winning, roots/folk singer songwriter, composer and change artist.
+Kiya Heartwood ( Stealin Horses, Wishing Chair ) is a Unitarian Universalist minister and an award-winning, roots/folk singer songwriter, composer and change artist.
 The UK’s Broadway Baby describes Kiya Heartwood as “an award-winning American singer-songwriter who writes smart, funny and poignant songs" Heartwood "serves up a lively batch of original songs that follow on to two of the oldest traditions of folk music: storytelling and political broadside.”
-Kiya makes her happy home in Bryan, TX.
-More at www.kiyaheartwood.com
+Kiya makes her happy home in Bryan, Tx with her wife, Rev. Meg Barnhouse.

 Discography